-ESOS is a mandatory energy assessment scheme for organisations in the UK that meet the qualification criteria.
-Those that qualify, must carry out ESOS assessments every four years.
-These assessments require you to audit the total energy consumption of your buildings, industrial processes and transport to improve energy efficiency – and reduce costs.
+ESOS is a mandatory energy assessment scheme, taken every four years, for UK organisations of a certain size.
+The assessments involve a complete audit of the total energy consumption across the organisation's buildings, industrial processes and transport to identify opportunities to improve efficiency and reduce costs.

-- Has an annual turnover in excess of £44m and an annual balance sheet total in excess of £38m, or
+- Have an annual turnover in excess of £44m and an annual balance sheet total in excess of £38m

-- Is an overseas company with a UK registered establishment which has 250 or more UK employees (paying income tax in the UK)
+- Is an overseas company with a UK registered establishment with 250 or more UK employees (paying income tax in the UK)